CudoVentures/cosmos-gravity-bridge/readme.md

 https://github.com/CudoVentures/cosmos-gravity-bridge/commit/e237ac34bad6e836adb50eb4388e7ee9365d8478
 https://github.com/CudoVentures/cosmos-gravity-bridge/pull/30/commits/c35ab7aefd39cf5aa21653abaf460971475d87bb

-### Fixed events encoding
-To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

-We've update encoding of "attestationId" and "model" values while emiting events.

 ## Reimplementing the changes
 All the changes we've done would have to be reimplemented manually once we merge from the original repo.
 For this purpose we've created a separate branch for each change for easier visualization of the change.
 In order to correctly see the differences in the change's branch, we've created a branch to serve as a comparison base.
 It is called cudos-v0.0.29-base-for-comparing.